 Traditionally motorcycles and cars came only with spoke wheels.
 If you remember how classic Impalas used to gracefully show-off their spoke wheels complementing the long extended hoods and tails, a typical classic example.
 Not just the Impalas, but every other classic car back then had spoke wheels.
 Also, when it comes to motorcycles, be it the original Royal Enfield or Jawa bikes, they all came with spoke wheels.
 So how the transition to alloy wheels did took place and why was it important?

-Spoke wheels comprise of spokes wires which are beaded in to the wheel rims.
-This construction of spoke wheels provides it strength, and flexibility.
-Spoke wheels are generally shod on to tubed tyres since they cannot support tubeless tyres because of the air leakages which happen through the holes in which spoke wires are laced out.
-This is one of the main negatives when spokes wheels are compared to the alloy wheels.
+Spoke wheels comprise of spokes wires which are beaded into the wheel rims.
+This construction of spoke wheels provides its strength and flexibility.
+Spoke wheels are generally shod on to tubed tyres since they cannot support tubeless

 Spoke wheels are generally more flexible and durable when compared to alloys, this is the reason why they are used extensively in the off-road bikes and cars.
 On the other hand, spoke wheels are heavier compared to alloys and they are not as preferable as for high speeds as the alloy wheels, hence all the modern day sports bikes and street bikes come with alloy wheels.